giacomociti/talks/fsharp-for-csharp-developers/slides/index.md

     let printList() =
         for i in [1..10] do
-            printfn "the number is %i"
+            printfn "the number is %i" i

 <div class="fragment">